cschmittbiel/ELLIFANT/README.md

 - -pga | --partitionGeneticAlgorithm : Searches for the best fitting partition of the whole r-table for the provided data using a genetic algorithm

 You must specify one and only one of these functions per command line call.

+#### Boolean arguments (no value needed, typing them will set them to True)

+<span style="color:red">Do not forget the -sd argument if you want to save your results !</span>

+- -sd | --saveData : Saves the results of your computations in different formats depending on what you requested, the files will be saved in the results folder of the application (or the folder you specified with the -sf argument).

+- -si | --saveImages : Saves the images you want according to the plotTypes and styles you requested, the images will be saved in the images folder of the application.

+- -sh | --showImages : Shows the matplotlib plots as they are computed, this is useful if you want to see the plots but do not want to save them, this is compatible with the saveImages argument.

+- -fc | -- freeConstant : This is a boolean to determine weather or not you want to use the free constant in the ellipsoid fitting algorithm, it is false if you don't specify it.

+- -ct | --coloredOriginalTable : This is a boolean to determine weather or not you want to color the original r-table according to the partition you use, it is false if you don't specify it.
+This is useful if you want to see how the partition you are using affects the r-table.

+- -cz | --conserveZeros : If you want to keep the historical zeros of r-tables in the results of your computations, you can use this argument, it is false if you don't specify it.
+This of course brings down the error of the ellipsoid fitting.

+- -v | --verbose : makes the application print more information about what it is doing, this is useful if you want to see the progress of the computations, but it can be a bit overwhelming if you are running a lot of files.

 ## More command line arguments